valentinradu/char-rnn-tensorflow/README.md

-This is a fork of https://github.com/sherjilozair/char-rnn-tensorflow modified so the trained models can easily be used in other environments (e.g. C++, [openFrameworks](http://openframeworks.cc/), [ofxMSATensorFlow](https://github.com/memo/ofxMSATensorFlow) etc).
-See [here](https://github.com/memo/ofxMSATensorFlow/wiki/Loading-and-using-trained-tensorflow-models-in-openFrameworks) for motivations for these mods.
+This is a fork of https://github.com/sherjilozair/char-rnn-tensorflow with modifications to enable the trained models to be used in other environments (e.g. [ofxMSATensorFlow](https://github.com/memo/ofxMSATensorFlow)).
+Reasons as to why these changes are nessecary are described [here](https://github.com/memo/ofxMSATensorFlow/wiki/Loading-and-using-trained-tensorflow-models-in-openFrameworks).

 After training, run: